LightAndLight/lightandlight.github.io/posts/2023-05-15-structuring-ambient-music.md

 Maybe one goal I can keep in mind when composing an ambient song is: variety.
 Is this "song" just a single chord on a single intrument?
 It could probably do with more variation.
 I have to balance this against being too busy or incoherent.
 Using lots of extra sounds could provide too much stimulation, and there might be such a huge variety as to seem randomly chosen and inserted.

+Variety is something I have trouble with in general.
+Metal music is built around guitars and drums, which constrains the composition.
+In the kinds of ambient / environmental / soundtrack music I'm thinking about, the sound possibilities are endless.
+So if I should add interesting sounds to my music, how do I decide what to add?
+I'll address this in a different post.